fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/embed-pre-built-ui.md

 ---
-title: Embed hosted workflow
+title: Embed pre-built UI
 ---

-## Embed hosted workflow
+## Embed pre-built UI

-Hosted workflows can be accessed directly via a URL or embedded into any website to run independently
+White labelled applications and hosted workflows can be accessed directly via a URL or embedded into any application to run independently

 > Ensure you have completed signup with FP as per [go live checklist](/going-live/checklist)

-### 1. Direct link
+### 1. Direct URL

-If your application does not allow inserting a script, you can use the direct link of workflow
+If your application does not allow inserting a script, you can use the direct URL

 ```